KOTORCommunityPatches/K1_Community_Patch/README.md

 * The door to the Tomb of Naga Sadow in the Korriban Valley of the Dark Lords is unlocked for some reason [ISSUE #163](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/163)
 * The drunks in Taris Upper City North all wore the same clothes, and had some conversation facing issues [ISSUE #74](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/74)
 * The Ebon Hawk model in the Leviathan hangar was missing landing gear and access ramp [ISSUE #30](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/30)
-* The Elder's compound on Lehon had some characters attacking with fists and issues with party positioning/facing [ISSUE #169](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/169)
+* The Elder's compound on the Unknown World had some characters attacking with fists and issues with party positioning/facing [ISSUE #169](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/169)
 * The entrance of the cave in the Tatooine Eastern Dune Sea suffered from texture blurring and distortion [ISSUE #117](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/117)
 * The exit in the Sith Base on Taris was labelled incorrectly (Reported by 134340Goat) [ISSUE #25](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/25)
 * The exploding pillar in the Tomb of Ajunta Pall on Korriban could cause permanent disabling of AI for companions and suffered from UI glitches during the cutscene [ISSUE #164](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/164)